and Yocasti Auténtica COMBINING Bolero and Chachacha.

 DR11 proudly presents

-DR11 will teach you to dance Bolero and we will dance it in a couple of festival parties (main focus is still in Autheentic Bachata).
-The previous festival participants were very excited, especially when we had the Jose Manuel Calderon (first bachatero of the world) concert in DR8 Bolero Night.
-Enjoy the Bolero page, music and demos.
+DR11 will teach you to dance Bolero and we will dance it in one dine&dance party.
+The previous festival participants were very excited, especially when we had Jose Manuel Calderon (world's first bachatero of) concert in DR8 Bolero Night.

 Bolero (Bolero Ritmico, Bolero Cubano, Latin Bolero) is a music written in 4/4 time (originally 2/4 time).
 Bolero was born in the late 1800's in Cuba, then spread to all Latin countries and around the world.
-The first known bolero is Tristezas, written by José Pepe Sánchez 1883 in Santiago Cuba.
-In the 20th century Bolero evolved in all the latin countries and nearly all other latin music genres like chacha, son, bachata, mariachi and salsa evolved from bolero.
+The first known bolero is Tristezas, written by José Pepe Sánchez 1885 in Santiago Cuba.
+Nearly all the latin music genres like chacha, son, bachata, mariachi and salsa has their roots in bolero.

 You should learn the bolero music, musical goals and the way to dance it in order to become an excellent chacha, son, bachata, and salsa dancer.
-Knowing the ancient history will help you to understand the essence of dancing, e.g. why "less is more" principle.
+Knowing the history will help you in understand the essence of dancing, e.g. why "less is more" principle.
 Bolero is romantic and emotional.
-It's easy to distinguish bolero from POP music (musica POP) and ballads (popular song, Baladas) due to it's clearly audible and danceable rhythm.
+It's easy to distinguish bolero from other romantic and slow music like POP music (musica POP) and ballads (popular song, Baladas) due to it's clearly audible and danceable rhythm.

 We regard Alci Acosta as one of the best ever Bolerista.
 We will centainly play a lot of his music in the Bolero Night parties.

 The Latin way to dance the 4/4 time Bolero is with 3 steps (quick-quick-slow).
 The goal is to move the upper body smoothly and constantly during the whole 4 beats although the legs do just 3 steps.
 Bolero is not tap accented like bachata.
 Instead we stretch the upper body during the beat 4 without moving the legs.
 Remember: no tapping, no accenting.
-Bolero basic steps are really easy to learn and after a one-hour workshop you'll be ready for dancing.
-Understanding the slow pace is the trickies part as it is also in Kizomba and Argentine Tango.
+Bolero basic steps are really easy to learn and after a one-hour workshop you'll be ready to dance.
+Understanding the slow pace is the trickies part.
 Bolero rhythm is easy to hear but expressing the music and dancing to the music is challenging in a closed embrace position.
-You have to dance a lot to get the musicality into your head and body to sensually interpret the music.
+You have to dance a lot to get the musicality into your head and the body to sensually interpret the music.

 Many bolero songs include chacha sections, which means alternating bolero and chacha during the same song or you might just do bolero or just chacha.
 BoleroBachata means dancing bolero or bachata music with bachata steps but maintaining bolero-like body movements.
 BachataBolero means dancing the romantic bachatas with bolero steps.
 Bachata, chacha and son have all evolved from bolero.
 Therefore you can mix and match them.
 Take steps from one and use them to other genres.
 In fact it is fun and not too difficult to go back and forth between bolero, chacha and bachata in the same dance and it looks impressive and professional.
 We will teach you how to do it.

 The ballroom competition rumba was derived from bolero-son.
 Finnish lavarumba is closer to bolero, but has competition dance decorations.
 Latin bolero as such is not a competition dance.
 Latin Bolero is a social dance and we will keep it as a social dance.
-Latinos didn't learn bolero in dance schools, because there weren't any.
-Therefore bolero social dancing don't have any spinning, dipping and complicated hand turns.
+Latinos didn't learn bolero in dance schools, because there weren't any (exceptions apply).
+Therefore social bolero dancing don't have any spinning, dipping and complicated hand turns.

 DR11 Dine & Dance

-DR11 proudly presents the dine&dance Bolero&Bachata Night @ Restaurant Brisas.
+DR11 proudly presents the dine&dance Bolero&Bachata Night @ Kings Restaurant.

-You'll like and love the hotel in the mountains of Jarabacoa.
-After the long ride from Santo Domingo we will relax and start softly the night with dance&dine with bolero&bachata.
-Hopefully we'll get some time to do the Advanced Bolero workshop.
+You'll like and love the fancy hotel and it's restaurant in the roof terraze.
+After the bus ride from Santo Domingo we will relax and start softly the night with dance&dine with bolero&bachata.

 Bolero Nights of the previous festivals